hl2guide/SettingsForPowerToys/README.md

 2. Close off PowerToys (check Taskbar icon is gone)
 3. Open folder in File Explorer: `%LOCALAPPDATA%\Microsoft\PowerToys`
 4. Make a backup of all files to another location (before)
-5. Copy files from this repo into and replace all existing
+5. Copy files from this repo into the folder and replace all existing files

 # Once Installed 💡